krithikajagannath/DataViz-Genius/README.md

-# LIDA-Demo-Streamlit-App
+# DataViz-Genius: Streamlined Visualizations & Infographics for Your CSV Data with LLMs and Streamlit
-Automatic Generation of Visualizations and Infographics with LLMs and Streamlit for your CSV data.
+DataViz-Genius is your ultimate solution for effortlessly generating striking visualizations and infographics from any CSV dataset you provide.
+With the power of Language Model Models (LLMs) and Streamlit, we make data visualization a breeze.
+Not only can you transform data into insightful visuals, but now you can also ask questions that yield data-driven answers.
+What's more, our latest feature assists you in data cleaning and provides recommendations for a seamless data analysis experience.